nextflow-io/nextflow/docs/process.md

       path('one.txt', arity: '1')         // exactly one file is expected
       path('pair_*.txt', arity: '2')      // exactly two files are expected
-      path('many_*.txt', arity: '1..*')   // one or more files are expected path('optional.txt', arity: '0..1') // zero or one file is expected
+      path('many_*.txt', arity: '1..*')   // one or more files are expected
   ```

-  When a task completes, Nextflow will check whether the produced files for each path output match the declared arity, and fail if they do not.
-If the arity is *single* (i.e. either `1` or `0..1`), a single file will be emitted.
-Otherwise, a list will always be emitted, even if only one file is produced.
+  When a task completes, Nextflow will check whether the produced files for each path output match the declared arity,
+  and fail if they do not.
+If the arity is `1`, a sole file object will be emitted.
+Otherwise, a list will always be emitted,

-  An output is *nullable* if the arity is exactly `0..1`.
-Whereas optional outputs emit nothing if the output file does not exist, nullable outputs emit a "null" file that can only be accepted by a nullable `path` input.
+  even if only one file is produced.

 `followLinks`
 : When `true` target files are return in place of any matching symlink (default: `true`)